mishantrop/vkim/README.md

 * have a nice day.

 # Roadmap #
-* Count emoji
+* Count emoji.
-* Analyze dialog by userlink
-* Avertage word length
+* Show charts for both users.